Stony Brook Seawolves football: Rise to FCS prominence in Big South (2008–2012)

 Before the 2012 season, the Seawolves added several FBS transfers, including Iowa's Marcus Coker, Maryland's Adrian Coxson, and Minnesota's Leston Simpson.
 In addition, the Dubin Family Athletic Performance Center opened in the early summer.
 Stony Brook started 2–0 and then led for most of the first half against FBS Syracuse, but lost 28–17.
 The Seawolves broke their attendance record with 10,278 in a 32–31 comeback win over Colgate during Homecoming.
 Stony Brook made history in Week 5 by defeating Army 23–3.
 It was the program's first victory against an FBS opponent.
 The Seawolves opened Big South play on a high note and rode a seven-game winning streak to a No. 6 ranking in the FCS national polls, the highest in school history.
 Stony Brook lost the season finale 28–14 to Liberty, giving Coastal Carolina the autobid, but won a share of the Big South title for the fourth straight year.
 Stony Brook was granted an at-large bid to the FCS Playoffs for the team's second consecutive appearance.

 The Seawolves beat Villanova 20–10 at home in the first round but lost 16–10 to third-seeded Montana State in the second round to end their season at 10–3 (5–1 Big South).
 The team's ten wins were the most in program history.
 Stony Brook graduated running back Miguel Maysonet, the Big South and the school's all-time leader in rushing yards (4,725) and rushing touchdowns (48).
 Maysonet ran for 1,964 yards and 23 touchdowns in 2012 but finished in second place behind Old Dominion quarterback Taylor Heinicke for the Walter Payton Award, given to the top FCS player in the country.

-Colonial Athletic Association era (2013–present)
+CAA Football era (2013–present)

 In July 2012, rumors surfaced in the media of Stony Brook being a target for CAA Football.
 In early August, the CAA confirmed that Stony Brook, along with in-state rival Albany, would join CAA Football for the 2013 season.